 - Lāna‘i’s Beautiful Northeastern Coastline

 Make your tour epic with our exclusive and signature add-ons.

-Upgrade your Molokai Sea Cliff tour to include a 30-minute landing at Paradise’s exclusive Moloka‘i Lookout.
+Upgrade your Molokai Sea Cliff tour to include approximately 45 minutes on the ground with easy walks at Paradise’s exclusive Moloka‘i Lookout.
 You’ll take in views of the remote Kalaupapa peninsula below, and look down the shoreline to glimpse the world’s tallest sea cliffs.
-Enjoy a toast of bubbly and gourmet pupus (appetizers) while you enjoy the views.

 For answers to common questions please read our faq.